Competition law and gambling market design

 Final Words

-I conclude that competition law should shape gambling market design to protect choice, curb market power, and keep your consumer protections meaningful.
-I recommend clear rules on access, data sharing, and licensing that let new entrants compete on quality rather than exclusionary tactics.
+I conclude that competition law must shape gambling market design to protect choice, curb market power, and keep your consumer protections meaningful.
+Clear rules on access, data sharing, and licensing must let new entrants compete on quality rather than exclusionary tactics, ensuring effective competition law is upheld.

 I will watch enforcement and your policymaking closely to ensure fair outcomes and innovation coexist without sacrificing consumer safety or fairness.